blondie101010/eztimer/README.md

 This module allows synchronization with a remote system by doing HTTP(S) requests to it and calling `$myEzTimer.update(seconds)` with the relevant `seconds` parameter.

 This enables you to ensure that the time flow is really controlled in the back-end, typically kept in a database table or session information.

+## call

+You can define a function or method to call once the time runs out such as what is shown in the example to produce an `alert()`.
+This is done by defining the object / class `call` method or function.